itssimple/journal-limpet/Journal-Limpet/News/2021-01-07-edsm-integration.md

 ## EDSM integration

-- Published EDSM integration, so you can get your journals pushed automatically to EDSM from Journal Limpet</li>
+- Published EDSM integration, so you can get your journals pushed automatically to EDSM from Journal Limpet